 I am often asked how Social Security Judges evaluate appeals that come before them for decision.
 The answer to that questions is simple.
 Social Security formalized a five-step sequential evaluation process to determine if a Claimant should be entitled to Social Security Disability benefits (SDD).
 In fact, they write their decisions granting or denying benefits utilizing the five step process.
 So what is this five-step evaluation process for Social Security Disability Claim?

-Step 1.
-Have you been Unable to Work for 12 Months?
+Step One – Have you been Unable to Work for 12 Months?

 Step Two – Do you have a Severe Medical Impairment?

 The condition you indicate on your application and your medical records and evidence you provide must find your alleged condition(s) to be a ‘severe medically determinable impairment.’
 In my practice, this usually is not an issue.

 Social security usually does indicate on your denial letter that “although your medical condition is severe . . . ” If your condition was not severe, I would not consider taking your appeal.
 Medical records, diagnostics reports, and reports for your Doctor would indicate the severity of your condition.
 In many regards, my clients are told by their doctors to apply for SSD.
 That’s a pretty good indication that your medical records would point to a severe medical condition.
 So, if your medical condition is determined to be severe, then move to Step Three.

 Step Three – Does the Severity of the Impairment Meet the Listings?